 In times like these, I miss love.
 Let me rephrase that.
 I miss Black love.
 Now I’m sure you’ve seen the pictures of the Black man in a push up stance with his woman on his back at least once on your timeline.
 Better yet, you’ve seen pictures of the Black man embracing his earth as if it was his last breath.
 There’s something about a man holding his woman that resonates with me.
 The embrace is more than just him holding her.
 The embrace symbolizes security.
 It symbolizes strength.
 It seems that nothing can come in between the bond that is there.
 No matter the circumstance, no matter the consequence, both he and she will be there for each other until the end of their days.
 I often imagine myself as that man experiencing that love.
-That stand together through all kinds of weather love.
+That standing with his queen together through all kinds of weather love.
 That real, forgiving, withstanding all others, love.
 That going to church together, having Sunday dinner together, getting lost in one another after the kids are with the in laws kinda love.
 The love that makes you wanna do right when you wanna do wrong.
 You know, that love that I talked about at the end of last week’s blog?

 Sounds good doesn’t it?
 What the media doesn’t tell you regarding this love is that in order to experience it, you will have to endure hardships.
 You will have to go through many storms.
 Most closed minded people live in a fantasy world in which they believe that love just magically appears.
 There are no weather men talking about love will come after the typhoon blows over.
 No one ever discusses how the hurricane will impact a couple growing closer together.
 Naw, we look at the storm and head for cover.
 We’ll run to another place and abandon our relationship because we can’t imagine living through the tempests of life.
 We don’t want to persevere therefore we can’t enjoy Black love.
 We refuse to buy rain coats and umbrellas because we can’t imagine standing in the rain for long.